Cruising around Excelsior

 On summer days, there's plenty of boat traffic on Lake Minnetonka.

-2016 events: June 11-12, Art on the Lake.
-July 4, Fourth of July on Excelsior Commons, an all-day party with a free sunset concert by the Minnesota Orchestra and fireworks (it's a lot of fun, but don't get caught in the traffic jam after the fireworks).
+2018 events: June 9-10, Art on the Lake.
+July 4, Fourth of July on Excelsior Commons, an all-day party with a free sunset concert and fireworks (it's a lot of fun, but don't get caught in the traffic jam after the fireworks).

 Dining: On Water Street, 318 serves soups, salads, sandwiches and rustic pizzas and turns into a wine bar with live music in the evening.
 Coalition serves classic American dishes with seasonal ingredients.
-Victor's on Water specializes in farm-to-table Italian and has a patio.
+Red Sauce Rebellion specializes in farm-to-table Italian and has a patio.

 © Beth Gauper